casper-network/docs/source/docs/casper/workflow/deploy-transfer.md

     - A funded [account](/workflow/setup/#setting-up-an-account) on Testnet or Mainnet
     - A a valid _node address_ from the [Testnet peers](https://testnet.cspr.live/tools/peers) or [Mainnet peers](https://cspr.live/tools/peers)
     - The Casper [command-line client](/workflow/setup#the-casper-command-line-client)
+2. Set up the source account for multi-signature deploys, as outlined in the [Two-Party Multi-Signature Deploys](two-party-multi-sig.md) workflow
-2. Get the path of the funded account's _secret key_ file
+3. Get the path of the source account's _secret key_ file
-3. Get the path of a target account's _public key_ hex file
+4. Get the path of a target account's _public key_ hex file

 ## Token Transfer Workflow